 Each month, a different artist's work is showcased in the gallery.
 These artworks can range from traditional paintings and renderings to modern photography and abstracts, each reflecting the artist's personal style and perspective of the world.

-There will be a reception for the artists on Saturday, June 8 at 2PM.
 Refreshments will be served, all are welcome to attend.

 Coming in January